JamesJJ/chef_reinstall_chef/README.md

 existing chef install disappears.
 At this point you almost certainly have to end your chef run and begin a new one for the next set of tasks, but before you can do that, you need to re-install chef.
-You could use "knife prepare", or you use this recipe. i.e.
+You could use "knife prepare", this recipe, or a variety of other methods. i.e.

 1) runlist = recipe[mount /opt],recipe[reinstall_chef]

  ... end of that chef run ... then ...

 2) runlist = recipe[the next thing you need to do, now /opt is mounted]

 * Only tested on el6 and el7 (Centos etc)